Time Series Analysis and Its Applications: With R Examples

 If, for example, you want to have the smooth on as a default, change smooth=FALSE to smooth=TRUE.

 For a similar plot with one time series, use lag.plot1.
-The full call is lag.plot1(x,m,corr=T,smooth=T) and it will generate a grid of scatterplots of x(t-h) versus x(t) for h = 1,...,m, along with the autocorrelation values in blue and a lowess fit in red.
+The full call is lag.plot1(x,m,corr=TRUE,smooth=TRUE) and it will generate a grid of scatterplots of x(t-h) versus x(t) for h = 1,...,m, along with the autocorrelation values in blue and a lowess fit in red.
 The defaults are the same as in the previous script.
 If you don't want any correlations or lines, simply use R's lag.plot.
 Here's an example assuming soi is still available.

 which results in the graph: